palantir/gradle-consistent-versions/README.md

     }
 }
 ```

+> [!WARNING]
+> Any configuration you supply **must** live in the project that `getVersion` is being called from.
+Resolving another project's configuration is an error in Gradle 9, so `getVersion` will fail with a helpful message when run on Gradle 9 or later.
+On earlier versions it logs a warning instead, to give you a chance to fix it before upgrading.

 ### BOMs
 Gradle has [first-class support][bom] for sourcing version constraints from published BOMs so they work fine with gradle-consistent-versions: